 We cannot treat you if you have had sun exposure within two weeks of your laser hair removal treatment as laser will sizzle any pigment on your skin.
 This means that if you are sunburned, or even just tanned, you may need to reschedule your appointment.
-If you’re a bit of a beach babe, you may wish to start your treatments during the winter months to avoid any inconvenience.
+If you’re a bit of a beach babe or surfer guy, you may wish to start your treatments during the winter months to avoid any inconvenience.

 3. A fake tan’s a safe tan (unless you’re getting laser!)

 The same as with a real tan, we can’t treat you if you have a fake tan either.
 So it’s time to embrace your inner Emma Stone and rock the pale look on the day of your appointment.
 Tip: Balense Next Generation +SRC Cleanser is a great product to assist in the removal of any fake tan.